textadventures/quest/docs/index.md

 If you would like to help with developing Quest, please see the [Developers](developers.html) page.

-If you find a bug, please log it on the [Issue Tracker](https://github.com/textadventures/quest/issues).
+If you find a bug in Quest (as opposed to your own game), please log it on the [Issue Tracker](https://github.com/textadventures/quest/issues), or if there is a feature you would like included.
+We cannot guarantee all bugs and feature requests will be addressed, but they are more likely to be if reported here.
+Try to include as much detail as possible, includiong a same game that illustrates the issue if at all possible.

 You can also discuss Quest at [the forum](http://textadventures.co.uk/forum/quest).
+If you have an issue with your game, this is the place to go!

 Quest is completely open source, including this documentation!
 The source code and documentation both live [on GitHub](https://github.com/textadventures/quest) (documentation is in the `docs` folder).